Atrix256/RandomCode/WebGLPBR/Readme.txt

  * https://learnopengl.com/#!Advanced-Lighting/Normal-Mapping
  * including the Gram-Schmidt process

-! make the point lights not use the textured shader!

 ? should blend the tangent / bitangent vectors for a vertex to be the normalized average of the faces?
  * I'm not sure that we can because each triangle is it's own thing.
  * we aren't using index buffers